-Doncaster News and Features: Famous Doncastrian: Benjamin Huntsman
+Doncaster Features: Famous Doncastrian: Benjamin Huntsman

 Benjamin Huntsman was born in Epworth on 4th June 1704, and in 1725 he moved to Doncaster and started his first clock-making business.
 He was known as the "wise man" in town and was relied upon to fix almost anything.